-In addition to the millions of Braided Hair Cents struck for circulation, proofs were also struck for collectors in extremely limited quantities (Buy on eBay).
-The sale of these pieces was not regulated until 1857 when 200 proofs were produced, representing the largest number of proof strikings for both the type and denomination.
-For the type, the lowest mintage of a proof coins was an estimated 20 pieces, a number seen during several years.
+In addition to the millions of Braided Hair Cents struck for circulation, proofs were also struck in extremely limited quantities (Buy on eBay).
+The sale of these pieces was not regulated until 1857 when 200 proofs were produced, representing the largest number of proof strikings for both the type and large cent denomination.
+The lowest proof mintage for the series was an estimated 20 pieces, a number seen during several years.

 No Proofs are known for the first year of issue, as collectors usually bought their new coins early in the year when the old type was still in use.
 No proofs were struck in 1851 or 1853 either, allegedly due to the lack of demand.

 Proof Braided Hair Large Cent Mintages